Permutation-equivariant and Proximity-aware Graph Neural Networks with Stochastic Message Passing: Experiments

 \subsection{Node Classification}

-Next, we conduct experiments of node classification, i.e., predicting the labels of nodes.
-Since we need ground-truths in the evaluation, we only adopt datasets with node labels.
-Specifically, for CS and Physics, following~\cite{shchur2018pitfalls}, we adopt 20/30 labeled nodes per class for training/validation and the rest for testing.
-For Communities, we adjust the number as 5/5/10 labeled nodes per class for training/validation/testing.
-For Cora, Citeseer, and Pubmed, we use the default splits that came with the datasets.
-We do not adopt Email because some graphs in the dataset are too small to show stable results and exclude PPI as it is a multi-label dataset.
+In the task of node classification, we need ground-truths in the evaluation.
+Thus, we only adopt datasets with node labels.
+Specifically, for CS and Physics, we adopt 20/30 labeled nodes per class for training/validation and the rest for testing~\cite{shchur2018pitfalls}.
+For Comm, we adjust the number as 5/5/10 labeled nodes per class for training/validation/testing.
+For Cora, CiteSeer, and PubMed, we use the default splits that come with the datasets.
+We do not adopt Email because some graphs in the dataset are too small to show stable results.
+We also exclude PPI since it is a multi-label dataset.
+Other settings are the same as Section~\ref{sec:poc}.

-We use a softmax layer on the learned node representations as the classifier and adopt accuracy, i.e., how many percentages of nodes are correctly classified, as the evaluation criteria.
-We omit the results of SMP-Identity for this task since the node representations in SMP-Identity have a fixed dimensionality that does not match the number of classes.

 The results are shown in Table~\ref{tab:exp-node}.
-From the table, we observe that SMP reports nearly perfect results on Communities.
-Since the node labels are generated by graph structures on Communities and there are no node features, the model needs to be proximity-aware to handle it well.
-But P-GNN also fails because it selects anchor nodes randomly and thus can only capture the proximities between nodes and cannot learn a classifier to separate nodes into different communities.
+SMP reports nearly perfect results on Comm.
+Since the node labels are generated by graph structures on Comm and there are no node features, a model has to be proximity-aware to handle Comm well.
+P-GNN, which shows promising results in the link prediction task, fails miserably here.

 On the other five graphs, SMP reports highly competitive performance.
 These graphs are commonly-used benchmarks for GNNs.
 P-GNN, which completely ignores permutation-equivariance, performs poorly as expected.
-In contrast, SMP can manage to recover the permutation-equivariant GNNs and avoid being misled, as proven in Theorem~\ref{thm:permu}.
-In fact, SMP even shows better results than its counterpart, SGC, indicating that preserving proximities is also helpful for these datasets.
+In contrast, SMP manages to be competitive with the permutation-equivariant GNNs, as endorsed by Remark~\ref{thm:permu}.
+In fact, SMP even shows better results than its counterpart, SGC, indicating that preserving proximities is also helpful.

-Following P-GNN~\cite{you2019position}, we also conduct experiments on pairwise node classification.
-We observe similar results as link prediction and provide the results in Appendix~\ref{sec:exp_addresults_NC}.